 #22 Get rid of Mildew from Bathroom

 Take a damp sponge and sprinkle baking soda on it.
-Clean your tile, shower curtains, tub, etc by scrubbing with the sponge containing baking soda.
+Clean your tile, shower curtains, tub, etc, by scrubbing with the sponge containing the baking soda.
 Rinse to reveal shiny surfaces.

 #23 Deodorize your Carpet